baldurbjarnason/this-is-not-a-book/What_does_the_reader_want/Agrippa.md

 ---
-title: "Agrippa.
-Going back to go forward"
+title: "Agrippa. <br>Going back to go forward"
 date: "2015-07-25 13:14:35"
 category: What_does_the_reader_want
 ---